bossonchan/jjl/api.md

 **params**

-- type   - enum(all, private, friends, blocks)
+- type   - enum(all, private, friend, neighbor)
 - offset - optional, default 0
 - count  - optional, default 10, use -1 to get total items
 - sort   - optional, default -1, use 1 for descending and -1 for ascending